adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/QUICKSTART.md

 }
 Then:
 func start
+- Alternative smoke test: copy .env.example to .env in the repo root, set EventHubsConnectionString and the OCI *stream* OCID (not the stream pool OCID), and run:
+  ./scripts/drain_eventhub_to_oci.sh --from-beginning
+  This drains locally and confirms messages can be written to OCI Streaming.
+- To generate .env interactively (discovers Event Hubs via Azure CLI), run:
+  ./scripts/setup_eventhub_to_oci.sh

 Repository cleanup status
 - Legacy/duplicate connectors, ARM templates, and test/demo scripts were removed per your instruction.